 Medical Schools in New York City with Degree Program Overviews

 There are 8 schools within 50 miles of New York City that have medical training programs.
-Read an overview of 3 schools' programs, requirements, and admission info and find out which school is the right one for you.
+Read an overview of the programs, requirements, and admission info for 3 schools within 15 miles of the city center, and find out which school is the right one for you.

 NYU's Langone Medical Center, the core training facility for the School of Medicine, is located on Manhattan's East Side and offers several notable programs: in 2013, U.S. News and World Report ranked the medical school as #26 nationally in research and #74 for primary care.
 As of 2012, NYU's medical school employed 4,256 full- and part-time faculty members, and the faculty-student ratio was roughly 2:1.
 The International Health Program at NYU allows students to travel and research public and clinical health initiatives abroad, while the School of Medicine Honors Program includes completion of an additional 18 weeks of research culminating in a thesis.